Bala-273/TechM_Fullstack_Training/AEM_Training/README.md

 # AEM Training

-This repository contains the code for the daily tasks given during the AEM Training and also for the final project, where a news website is built using Adobe Experience Manager (AEM).
+This directory contains the code for the daily tasks given during the AEM Training and also for the final project, where a news website is built using Adobe Experience Manager (AEM).

 ## Codebase Directory